nhatdm22022537/iai-hackathon-2023-backend/README.md

 - Note: You would need the Flask server running to be able to check for the answer.

 #### Route `/game/get`
-Request (POST): Get the current data of this game (of course not including other players "sensitive" data).
+Request (POST): Get the current player status of this game (of course not including other players "sensitive" data).

 This should be (mostly) used whenever the user join in the first time, or when the user reconnect (to get the lost game data).
 The intended way to get the data in real-time is through listening to WS events.

-Note: The response is not entirely completed at the moment.
 - Requirement:
     - The room's id.
 - Body: